-Using aseptic technique, dispense 9 ml of media into each of ten test tubes with sterile automatic dispenser or sterile 10 ml pipettes.
+Using an aseptic technique, dispense 9 ml of media into each of the ten test tubes with a sterile automatic dispenser or sterile 10 ml pipettes.
 Label tubes 10-1 to 10-10 indicating dilution factor.

-- Aseptically add 1 ml of enrichment sample to the first tube $(10^{-1})$ and mix gently. - Take 1 ml of this dilution and add to the next tube $(10^{-2})$ , mix gently. - Repeat this procedure for the remaining tubes $(10^{-3} \text{ to } 10^{-10})$ . - Incubate test-tubes under controlled temperature and light conditions: - (a) Temperature and photoperiod as close to the natural environment as possible micromanipulation can be used to obtain unialgal cultures.
+- Aseptically add 1 ml of enrichment sample to the first tube (10-1) and mix gently. - Take 1 ml of this dilution and add to the next tube (10-2), mix gently. - Repeat this procedure for the remaining tubes (10-3 to 10-10). - Incubate test tubes under controlled temperature and light conditions: - Temperature and photoperiod as close to the natural environment as possible - Light intensity slightly lower than the natural environment - Examine cultures microscopically after 2- 4 weeks by withdrawing a small sample aseptically from each dilution tube.
+A unialgal culture may grow in one of the higher dilution tubes e.g. 10^{-6} to 10^{-10} .
+If tubes contain two or three different species then micromanipulation can be used to obtain unialgal cultures from reputable culture collections maintained by national institutions or research laboratories.
+Since they are valuable, they are normally kept in specialized maintenance media, for example, Erdschreiber, or in F/ 2 media, or on nutrient-enriched agar plates or slopes, under closely controlled conditions of temperature and illumination.
+A special area or room of the algal culture room is usually allocated for this purpose.